The EfL SEND Community

 When your school, college or setting invests in Evidence for Learning, you also join and gain immediate access to a rapidly growing nationwide and international community of SEND leaders and practitioners.

-EfL is used in close to 400 specialist SEND schools, colleges, alternate provisions, inclusion units and SEND provisions throughout the UK and a growing number around the world.
+EfL is used in more than 700 specialist SEND schools, colleges, alternate provisions, inclusion units and SEND provisions throughout the UK and a growing number around the world.
 It’s also used in hundreds of mainstream schools and settings.
 Consequently there’s an incredible wealth of SEND and early years expertise and experience among the EfL community and oodles of inspiring practice and innovation building around the use of Evidence for Learning, – especially in developing inquiry-based holistic, learner-centred approaches with engagement at the core.

 To capitalise on this, we host regular regional EfL SEND Leadership Networking & Development Days around the UK.
 These events, which are held throughout the year in the NW, NE, W Midlands, E Midlands, SW, London and the Southeast, bring together school leaders, lead practitioners, SENCos and teachers from schools across each region.
 They are a unique chance to catch up and hear what schools are doing generally in terms of curriculum and assessment – and in particular how they are adapting to the new EIF.